 This section outlines the main assumptions made to perform the risk analysis.

-13.3.1 Timeline Used for Risk Quantification
+13.2.1 Timeline

 The project schedule key assumptions on which are based on the risk quantification are the same as those presented in the financial analysis in Table 11-2.